 I’ve employed my parents’ approach to raising my sons.
 I talked to them about life after high school, and the need for continued education and training.
 I shared (appropriate) stories about college life and have taken them to visit my alma mater for a football game and a tour of my dorm, various apartments and the campus.
 They know I’m really proud of my journalism degree.
 I also taught them about compounding interest by showing them their 529 Plan statements every quarter so they could see the funds growing.

-We have a pretty terrific technology college in town so Zachary and I spent an afternoon touring and learning about the various programs.
+We have a pretty terrific tech college in town.
+So Zachary and I spent an afternoon touring and learning about the various tech programs.
 At one point, when we were in the machine shop, I looked at his face and saw such excitement and anticipation that I teared up on the spot.
 Here he was, standing (very) tall at 18 and secure in his life path.
 The next day he applied, was accepted and will begin in four short months.

 And that’s what’s so great about the world today.
 There are so many options for kids once they exit high school.
 Some kids travel, seeing the world through such young, adventurous eyes.
 Others join the military, or pack their bags for mission trips, and others get right to work.

 The fact that my son is not attending a traditional four year school does not bother me one bit.
 He’s always been an incredibly tactile learner, with a strong need to keep his hands busy in order to listen better.
 And the fact that he was so jazzed when seeing the facilities at the technology college and its layout confirmed it was the right choice.

 I can tell you when I was 18, I knew I was a decent writer but really didn’t spend much (if any) time planning a career path.
 But both my boys have done just that.
 And for this I am grateful and proud.